Productivity is more than just a buzzword. It’s a vital quality that helps us accomplish our daily tasks, organize our lives, and achieve our goals.

 The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change

-The 7 Habits of Highly Effective People is a timeless classic in the field of productivity.
+The 7 Habits of Highly Effective People is a timeless classic in productivity.
 First published in 1989, it became a New York Times Bestseller and was re-released in 2014 as a 25th-anniversary edition.

 Getting Things Done: The Art of Stress-Free Productivity

 Getting Things Done was first written and published in 2001 by David Allen, a productivity consultant.
-He based his book on the productivity system he teaches, aptly named “Getting things Done.”
+He based his book on the productivity system he teaches, which is aptly named “Getting Things Done.”

 The book was revised and re-released in 2015, but the core message remains the same.
-That is if you are stressed out and overwhelmed, getting things done is difficult.
-Clearing our minds and organizing our thoughts is a great way to deal with this roadblock, and Getting Things Done offers tools on how to do just that.
+If you are stressed out and overwhelmed, getting things done is difficult.
+Clearing our minds and organizing our thoughts helps us overcome these roadblocks, and Getting Things Done offers tools for doing just that.

 How to Stop Procrastinating: A Simple Guide to Mastering Difficult Tasks and Breaking the Procrastination Habit

 In this book, Scott identifies eight common reasons for procrastination and gives you the tools you need to overcome them.
-In this way, he hopes to help you eliminate your lousy procrastination habit and start building healthier habits that will help you accomplish your goals.
+With his help, you can eliminate your lousy procrastination habit and start building healthier habits that will help you accomplish your goals.

 Make Time: How to Focus on What Matters Every Day

-But the great thing about Make Time is that the focus isn’t on being super productive.
-It’s more about redesigning the way you work to make yourself more productive.
+But Make Time excels because the focus isn’t on enhanced productivity.
+It’s more about redesigning your work around your life so that productivity naturally follows.
 And with over 80 different methods of achieving this, there’s bound to be one that works for you.

 The Power of Habit: Why We Do What Do in Life and Business